Meeksaint/Azure-Virtual-Machine/README.md

 ![image](https://github.com/Meeksaint/Azure-Virtual-Machine/assets/150755308/f195094f-c5e3-4894-9186-93f07c2c442c)

-This first half entails the storage of the virtual machine into a resource group, and since there has already been a resource group (AD-lab2023) created, the VM can be assigned to it.
-The other section demands that the virtual machine has a name, the name could be anything, however it's important that its name relates to the project (s) that the VM will be used for so as to better identify what service was deployed into it.
+This first half entails the storage of the virtual machine into a resource group, and since there has already been a resource group (AD-lab2023 for example) created, the VM can be assigned to it.
+The other section requires that the virtual machine has a name, the name could be anything, however it's important that its name relates to the project (s) that the VM will be used for so as to better identify what service was deployed into it.

 - Step 4: Select VM's Operating System and performance type